raugfer/BRLT/README.md

 * A _base asset_ that is being negotiated
 * A _quote asset_ that is used to price the base asset, and also provided in exchange for it
-* A set of traders carrying their own balances in both of there assets
+* A set of traders carrying their own balances in both of these assets
 * An _orderbook_ consisting of a set of orders partitioned in two:
   * _buy orders_ (or _bids_), listed in the _buy side_
   * _sell orders_ (or _asks_), listed in the _sell side_